smithlabcode/Epiphyte/README.md

  - GNU Scientific Library (<http://www.gnu.org/software/gsl/>)
    is installed on your system, and
- - path to header-only Boost libraries (<http://www.boost.org/>) is defined in the environment variable BOOST
+ - path to the root directory of header-only Boost libraries (<http://www.boost.org/>) is defined in the environment variable BOOST_ROOT
    ```
-   export BOOST=/path/to/boost
+   export BOOST_ROOT=/path/to/boost_1_64_0
    ```
  - path to Methpipe (<https://github.com/smithlabcode/methpipe>) is
    defined in the environment variable METHPIPE_ROOT